Registering a death

 Your case in the media

-If you aren’t contacted by journalists but want media coverage, you can contact them.
-You can ring up, email or write to journalists.
-Alternatively, your solicitor or the police may be able to help you liaise with journalists.
+If you aren't contacted by journalists but want media coverage, you can contact them.
+You can call, email or write to journalists.
+Your solicitor or the police may also be able to help you liaise with journalists.